 So how do you work with your virtual assistant?

 Any work that needs to be accomplished begins with proper and effective communication.
 As the business owner, you need to ensure that the tasks you assign have clear, down-to-the-minute instructions for your virtual assistant.
 You will, of course, be using communication tools as your virtual assistant will be working remotely and would most likely be based in a different location.
 Tools that can help you accomplish this include video-conferencing tools such as Zoom, instant messaging apps like WhatsApp, Mattermost, Slack, or even simple everyday tools such as your personal email.

 Aside from instructions, you also need to clearly communicate your expectations.
 If your tasks require a certain number, degree, frequency, or basically anything at all that your virtual assistant needs to accomplish, make sure that he or she knows that.
-This will help you and your virtual assistant avoid disputes as both of you would know whether or not the tasks needed were truly accomplished or not.
-Project management and tracking tools like Asana, Trello, Perfex, or Notion can help you and your virtual assistant see which tasks are getting done and whether or not your expectations are being met.
+This will help you and your virtual assistant avoid disputes, as both of you would know whether the tasks needed were truly accomplished or not.
+Project management and tracking tools like Asana, Trello, Perfex, or Notion can help you and your virtual assistant see which tasks are getting done and whether your expectations are being met.

 For anything else that you’d like to arrange with your virtual assistant, it would still all boil down to how you communicate.
 Do it often, and do it well!
 It’s been used quite a lot already, but perhaps for a reason: communication truly is key.